Women and Equalities

 The Prime Minister says we have capacity—he goes on and on about capacity.
 Let us test that.
 Three weeks ago, millions of children went back to school—that is a good thing.
 Then the inevitable happened.
 Kids get coughs, bugs, flu.
 That is what happens; it is in the job description.
 But there is no effective system in place to deal with it.
 Many cannot get tests quickly.
 Schools are allocated only 10 tests, and many wait days for results.
 The outcome is obvious: child and siblings off school; mum, dad or carer off work; and in some cases, all-year groups off school.
 How on earth did we get into this mess?

 Come on: the right hon. and learned Gentleman knows perfectly well—or he will have read the advice from the four chief medical officers—that there is an exceptionally small risk to children of primary and secondary school age from this disease.
 He knows that children have a significantly lower rate of infection.
-That is all in the letter that they published today.
-But he also knows that we are doing our level best to get every child who has symptoms a test, and further, that thanks to the efforts of teachers in this country, and of parents and pupils, 99.9% of our schools are now back, in spite of all his attempts throughout the summer to sow doubt on the idea that schools were safe.
+That is all in the letter that the chief medical officers published today.
+But he also knows that we are doing our level best to get every child who has symptoms a test, and further that, thanks to the efforts of teachers in this country and of parents and pupils, 99.9% of our schools are now back, in spite of all his attempts throughout the summer to sow doubt on the idea that schools were safe.
 The people of this country had more common sense.

 “there can be no avoiding the crushing blow new measures bring for thousands of firms…It is vital that all announcements of restrictions go hand in hand with clarity on the business support that protects jobs.”